Home Warranty for Mobile and Manufactured Homes: Coverage Guide

 See what plans you qualify for in less than 2 minutes

-This guide breaks down exactly how home warranties apply to mobile, manufactured, and modular homes.
-You'll learn which companies actually offer coverage, what's protected vs. excluded (including chassis and axle exclusions most homeowners don't see coming), how much you should expect to pay, and how to choose a plan that truly fits your home.
+This 2026 guide breaks down exactly how home warranties apply to mobile, manufactured, and modular homes.
+You'll learn which companies actually offer coverage, what's protected vs. excluded (including chassis and axle exclusions most homeowners don't see coming), updated pricing (mobile home warranties now average about $54 per month), and how to choose a plan that truly fits your home.

 Key Pinch Points

-• Chassis, axles, and the tongue are universally excluded from home warranty coverage
+• Chassis, axles, and the tongue are universally excluded from coverage

-• Manufactured homes (post-1976 HUD Code) have more warranty options than pre-1976 mobile homes
+• Manufactured homes (post-1976 HUD Code) have far more warranty options

 Before shopping for a home warranty, it's important to understand how warranty companies categorize your home.
 These three terms are often used interchangeably, but they carry very different legal and practical meanings.